zer011b/fdtd3d/Docs/CrossBuild.md

 # Rootfs generation

-## Using script, Ubuntu rootfs generation
+## Using script, Ubuntu/Debian rootfs generation

-You can use `create-ubuntu-rootfs.sh` script to generate ubuntu rootfs for different architectures.
+You can use `create-ubuntu-rootfs.sh` and `create-debian-rootfs.sh` scripts to generate ubuntu/debian rootfs for different architectures.
 Prerequisite: `apt install qemu-user-static debootstrap`.

 To generate rootfs for ubuntu 20.04 armhf:
 ```sh